The eigenvalues and eigenfunctions of the non-linear equation associated to second order Sobolev embeddings: Stability of solutions and proof of existence

-If the parameter $\alpha$ in the equation \eqref{differential} is varied continuously from $\alpha_0$ to $\alpha_1$, the component $u_1(t)$ of the solution increases, the difference between the two zeros $t_1-t_2\to 0$, $w_1(t)$ decreases and $r_1$ decreases being trapped between $t_1$ and $t_2$.
+Combining lemmas~\ref{continuity} and \ref{lemaA}, we gather that, if the parameter $\alpha$ is varied continuously from $\alpha_0$ to $\alpha_1$ and $\beta_0$ remains fixed, then the component $u_1(t)$ of the solution increases, the difference between the two zeros $t_1-t_2$ decreases, $w_1(t)$ decreases, and $r_1$ begins its trajectory lying between $t_1$ and $t_2$.
 At $\alpha_1$, according to Lemma~\ref{lemaA},